sander-wood/deepchoir/README.md

 2. Simply run `choralizer.py`;
 3. Wait a while and the choralized melodies will be saved in the `outputs` folder.

 You can set two parameters HARMONICITY∈(0, 1) and POLYPHONICITY∈(0, 1) in `config.py` to adjust two attributes of the generated chorales.
 The higher the value of HARMONICITY, the generated three parts are more in harmony with the melody.
-While the higher the value of POLYPHONICITY, the more independent the rhythm of the generated three parts and the melody.
+The higher the value of POLYPHONICITY, the more independent the rhythm of the generated three parts and the melody.

 ## Use Your Own Dataset
 1. Store all the chorales with chord symbols in the `dataset` folder;